What happened to the 10 House Republicans who voted to impeach Trump?

 What he said then: “When I consider the full scope of events leading up to January 6, including the President’s lack of response as the United States Capitol was under attack, I am compelled to support impeachment.”

 What he’s up to now: Gonzalez was the first to retire rather than face a brutal primary battle after his impeachment vote.
 (A former Trump aide announced that he’d challenge Gonzalez and got Trump’s endorsement.)
-But Gonzalez made sure to share how he felt about Trump on his way out: Trump “is a cancer on the country,” Gonzalez told the New York Times in an interview, where he also mentioned that he and his family needed security after arriving at Cleveland’s airport after his impeachment vote.
+But Gonzalez made sure to share how he felt about Trump on his way out: Trump “is a cancer on the country,” Gonzalez told the New York Times in an interview, where he also mentioned he and his family needed security after arriving at Cleveland’s airport after his impeachment vote.
 He also told the Times he’d spend his political energy stopping Trump from being president again.

 Rep. John Katko (N.Y.)